Determine The Required Value Of The Missing Probability

 Example 1: Using Basic Probability Rules

 A bag contains red, blue, and green marbles.
-The probability of selecting a red marble is 0.4, and the probability of selecting a blue marble is 0.3.
+On top of that, 3.
+4, and the probability of selecting a blue marble is 0.That said, the probability of selecting a red marble is 0.
 What is the probability of selecting a green marble?

 Since the events are mutually exclusive and exhaustive (all marbles are either red, blue, or green), the sum of their probabilities must equal 1.